scresswell-kainos/wraith-runner/README.md

 ## javascript/login.js
 Simple javascript file which logs in to the application if the login form is displayed.

-It will complete the login form using the specified username and password.
+It will complete the login form using the username and password specified in the file.

+# To be done
+- Figure out how to add session information for the llc add / vary pages
+- Figure out how to add session information for the user add / edit pages